Neoloxal/Neoloxals-Cosmetics/README.md

 A Minecraft datapack/resouce pack that adds simple cosmetics

 ### IMPORTANT INFO!!!!!
 This GitHub Repo on the most rescent version may have _beta_ stuff.
-I will **tag/release/whatever** when there is a _full release_.
-(I dont wanna deal with branches and two README.md's)
+Make sure you are on the release branch if you want the _last full version_.

 ### Installing Data/Resource pack through GitHub:
 1. Download the repo